stytchauth/stytch-python-magic-links/README.md

 Visit `http://localhost:3000` and login with your email.
 Then check for the Stytch email and click the sign in button.
 You should be signed in!

+## Next steps

+This example app showcases a small portion of what you can accomplish with Stytch.
+Here are a few ideas to explore:

+1. Add additional login methods like [OAuth](https://stytch.com/docs/api/oauth-google-start) or [Passwords](https://stytch.com/docs/api/password-create).
+2. Secure your app further by building MFA authentication using methods like [OTP](https://stytch.com/docs/api/send-otp-by-sms).

+## Get help and join the community

+#### :speech_balloon: Stytch community Slack

+Join the discussion, ask questions, and suggest new features in our ​[Slack community](https://stytch.slack.com/join/shared_invite/zt-2f0fi1ruu-ub~HGouWRmPARM1MTwPESA)!

+#### :question: Need support?

+Check out the [Stytch Forum](https://forum.stytch.com/) or email us at [support@stytch.com](mailto:support@stytch.com).